-They are consumed all over the world and include from the more common bread and yoghurt to the Japanese Amazake (a drink made from fermented rice) to the Icelandic Hakari (made from fermented shark meat).
+They are consumed all over the world and include from the more common bread and yogurt to the Japanese Amazake (a drink made from fermented rice) to the Icelandic Hakari (made from fermented shark meat).

 Fermented foods like sauerkraut, Kimchi, pickles, natto, beets, beet kvass, and many others are a great way to introduce that fiber and feed the friendly bacteria in our gut.
 Many vitamins are made in our own body by friendly bacteria.
 They are one of the best sources of essential nutrients like vitamin k2, useful enzymes, b-vitamins, Omega-3 fatty acids, and various strains of probiotics.

-They also contain other minerals such as calcium, iron, manganese, copper, selenium etc.
+They also contain other minerals such as calcium, iron, manganese, copper, selenium, etc.

 For example, vitamin k2 prevents the calcification of soft tissue like arterial plaque buildup and heart disease.
 It also gets rid of calcium deposits like kidney stones, moving the calcium to the right places, the bones.

 Folate is also made in the body and is very much needed to make neurotransmitters to prevent mental disorders.

 Another vitamin made by friendly bacteria is Biotin which is essential for cell growth.